Is Tijuana worth visiting?

 Plaza Rio is one of the largest and most popular places for shopping in Tijuana.
 While this neighborhood isn’t particularly pretty, it has a big plaza with tons of stores, including international and domestic brands, restaurants, and some entertainment options.
 If you need to do some shopping in Tijuana, this is the place.

-10. Catedral Santuario de la Virgen de Guadalupe
+10. Admire Catedral Santuario de la Virgen de Guadalupe

 Is Tijuana dangerous?